tmpim/casket/.github/CONTRIBUTING.md

 ## Responsible Disclosure

 If you've found a security vulnerability, please email me, the author, directly: Matthew dot Holt at Gmail.
 I'll need enough information to verify the bug and make a patch.
 It will speed things up if you suggest a working patch.
 If your report is valid and a patch is released, we will not reveal your identity by default.
 If you wish to be credited, please give me the name to use.
-Thanks for responsibly helping Caddy&mdash;and thousands of websites&mdash;be more secure!
+Thanks for responsibly helping Casket&mdash;and thousands of websites&mdash;be more secure!

 ## Thank you

 Thanks for your help!
-Caddy would not be what it is today without your contributions.
+Casket would not be what it is today without your contributions.